What this covers

 How segment rules work

 A segment is defined by one or more rule conditions.
 When Galantis evaluates a segment, it runs the rules against every customer in your workspace and identifies which customers match.
 Customers who match become members; customers who no longer match are removed.
+Rules use two levels of logic:- AND logic within a group — all conditions in a group must be true for a customer to match that group

 - OR logic between groups — a customer who matches any group is included in the segment